eye-division/rosa-prod-site/_projects/broadcast-radio.md

 highlight: true
 past: false
 description: >-
   We are working on three broadcast commissions for BBC Radio 4.
-'Designing a World for Everyone' will be broadcast in November 2019, and two further commission in 2020.
+The first programme 'Designing a World for Everyone' will be broadcast on Monday 18th November 2019,

+  In December 2019 we begin recording in Lapland for a Christmas 2020 commission, and we are starting work now on Pebbles in Your Pocket for summer 2020.
 project_date: 2019-08-01 00:00:00
 project_to_date: 2020-12-31 00:00:00
-main_image_path: /uploads/1 Pattie at Grand Central Station IMG_0232 copy.jpg
+main_image_path: /uploads/shutterstock_764222953.jpg
 video_embed:
 images:
   - image_path: /uploads/5 Pattie at CH IMG_0124.jpg